Greek Island Hopping

 |Temple of Athena in Rhodes, Greece.

-Try the Greek Islands during the off season.
+Try to ferry around the Greek Islands during the off season.
 You’ll have the opportunity to immerse yourself in local culture when the crowds are gone and prices have dropped off dramatically.

 We started our journey at Easter on Corfu where the celebration in Corfu town attracts visitors from all over the country.
 Unique local traditions include a pot-dropping ceremony in which thousands of pots are dropped from balconies